 Peru is the result of a syncretism of cultures where each group that passed through the Peruvian lands left their mark on the culture and gastronomy.
 Peruvian food has been causing a stir for several years within the food scene.
 It is not surprising that Peruvian cuisine has gained a position within internationally recognized cuisines.
 And Peruvian food is not the only delicious thing to try in this magical country.
 Its desserts and drinks are another significant strength that Peruvian gastronomy has to offer.
 Therefore, together with the travel experts of Machu Travel Peru, we want to tell you all about the best Peruvian desserts to try on your trip!

 One of the best Peruvian desserts to try during your stay is Picarones.
 Picarones are the Peruvian equivalent of donuts.
-For this reason, they are also often considered as Peruvian donuts.
+For this reason, they are also often considered Peruvian donuts.
 These delicacies are a must at street vendor stalls and are one of the main dishes in Peruvian street food.
-Unlike doughnuts, Picarones are made from mashed sweet potato and pumpkin.
-After frying the pancakes, they are spread in Chancaca, a type of lovely sugar syrup.
+Also, unlike doughnuts, Picarones are made from mashed sweet potatoes and pumpkins.
+After frying the pancakes, they are spread in chancaca, a type of lovely sugar syrup.
 Picarones are the quintessential Peruvian desserts to accompany Anticuchos, another well-known dish.

-Another of the tremendous Peruvian desserts to try is the purple Mazamorra.
+Another of the amazing Peruvian desserts to try is the Mazamorra Morada.
 This well-known dessert is made with purple corn as the main ingredient.
 It is the purple corn that gives it its iconic color and distinctive flavor.
-In addition to corn, certain fruits such as pineapple, peaches, apple as well as cinnamon and cloves are also usually included, among other ingredients.
+In addition to corn, certain fruits such as pineapple, peaches, apple as well as cinnamon, and cloves are also usually included, among other ingredients.
 This dessert is consumed throughout the year, but it is often more popular in the long winters of the country.
 If you are looking to experience tourism in Peru, you cannot miss out on trying this unique Peruvian flavor.

 LUCUMA ICE CREAM